Unwind in Iceland: Your Guide to Hot Springs + Chill Spots

 Wait…there are more!

 Iceland is seriously laden with hot springs.
 Here are a few more hot springs that deserve a special mention.
+I haven’t been to all of these, but my friends recommend them.
+They’re marked on the map further down the page.

 • Reykjadalur Hot Spring River: You need to hike to get there, but the walk's worth it.
 It's a natural hot river where you can just soak.